Housing benefits disputes and appeals

 - We will look at the decision again and then issue a notice, which will state the reasons for our decision, taking into consideration what you have told us.

 - After reconsidering the decision, we will advise you in writing whether the decision has been changed or if it will stay the same.
 If we uphold our original decision, you have a further month to request an appeal to the independent tribunal service.

 - Ask us to review a decision

 - Appeal the decision

-- To an independent appeal tribunal, who can change the decision if they agree it is wrong.
+- You may appeal against a decision to an independent appeal tribunal, who can change the decision if they agree it is wrong.

 - We recommend you do this only after the decision has been reviewed.

-- If you have appealed and we stand by our original decision, we will send your appeal to the tribunal service.
-The appeal will then be heard by an independant person who will consider both sides.
-You have the right to attend the hearing and take a represenative with you if you want to, this could be someone from the Citizens Advice Bureau, an advice agency or a solicitor.
+- If you have appealed and we stand by our original decision, we will send your appeal to HM Courts and Tribunal Service.
+The appeal will then be heard by an independent person who will consider both sides.
+You have the right to attend the hearing and take a representative with you if you want to, this could be someone from the Citizens Advice Bureau, an advice agency or a solicitor.